rajeshvkothari/oom/Internal/NEW_GIN_README.md

 - **ORAN Servers**
     ------------
-	These servers need to be created only if oran models are to be deployed.
-There are two ways to deploye oran servers one is Built-in(puccini) workflow and other is Argo-workflow.
+	These servers are required for deploying ORAN models.
+They need to be setup in different ways based on whether built-in workflow or argo-workflow mechanism is to be used.

   - **Builtin-workflow**
       ----------------